cnharikrishnan/TintImage-XamarinForms/README.md

 </p>

-Refer my below post for more details and step by step instructions to create and use the TintImage in a Xamarin.Forms application.
+Refer my below post for more details and step by step instructions to create and use the TintImage in a Xamarin.Forms application. https://xdevlogs.com/2020/06/15/tintimage-xamarin-forms/

-https://xdevlogs.com/2020/06/15/tintimage-xamarin-forms/
+### Final output

-The final outcome of the demo given in Android, iOS and UWP is shown below.
+The final outcome of the demo in Android, iOS and UWP is shown below.

 <p align="center">
   <img src="Screenshots/TintImage_XForms.png" Width="750" />